-Students registered who have only five credits on entry (usually persons with related work experience) are required to complete three full-time years of study (90 credit hours) or the part-time equivalent.
+Students registered who have the minimum 30 university credit hours on entry (usually persons with related work experience) are required to complete three full-time years of study (90 credit hours) or the part-time equivalent.

-Students registered with six credits or more on entry but less than fifteen credits, (36-90 credit hours), complete a two-to-three year program as determined by the number of prior credits in relation to the School's transfer credit policy.
+Students registered with more than 30 university credit hours on entry complete a two-to-three year program as determined by the number of prior credits in relation to the School's transfer credit policy.

 Course load and sequencing may vary from student to student depending upon the number of transfer credits and full or part-time status.